-However, what can hold some back from getting their hands on a car is the price.
-From the initial cost to fuel and repairs, it can soon all add up.
+However, what can hold some motorists back from getting their hands on a car is the price.
+From the initial cost to fuel and repairs, it all adds up.

 But being on a budget shouldn’t stop you from owning a car.
 With a little bit of time and know-how, you can find the right car for you, without it breaking the bank.

 Want to get a cheap, reliable car on a budget?
 Follow our tips for success.

 Tip #1: Do your research

 A little research can go a really long way when it comes to finding the right car for you.